Logiqx/gps-details/docs/devices/coros/firmware/README.md

 #### Jan 2024

-The 3.03xx.0 releases exhibit the original behavior, similar in many respects to the Garmin watches in 2024.
+The 3.03xx.0 releases exhibit the original behaviour, similar in many respects to the Garmin watches in 2024.

 However, unique to the COROS is the temporal offset issue on the APEX 2, APEX 2 Pro, VERTIX 2 which causes [fantasy alphas](../alpha/README.md).